 Once you do your easy setup, you probably want to get writing.
 That is what we do after all, right?

 And with Medium, it is intuitive.

 You go the right side, click begin story and start clicking away.
 Right-click and you have the headline sizes, bullet points and are able to link sites.
 Once you’re ready to publish you can hit the three dots in the top right-hand corner, add a few tags then hit publish.

 I love to say that I am always learning, and Medium is a great place to do this.
 Much like Netflix, they set up a reading list according to what you like and the people you follow.
 I like to think of it as those Facebook articles you read, except more condensed and more of what you actually want to read.

 Can’t you hear it?
 The sound of people loving your work, the applause.

 If you like a story, you can clap for it.
 Yes, this sounds like Facebook, except when you clap on Medium, the story is shared with all your followers.

 Without even trying, you’re sharing the writers’ work.
-Which means if you write on Medium, your work gets shared, too.
+This means if you write on Medium, your work gets shared, too.
 It is such a relief not to have to pester people or sound like a sleazy marketer.

 Like something you read?

-Right click and highlight the sentence or paragraph.
+Right-click and highlight the sentence or paragraph.
 Again, the work (or your work) will be shared with your followers.
 Automatically.
 Want to take it a step further?
 Highlight again but instead click share, and in two clicks its shared to social media.